logo-darkPipe0

 resolvers={resolvers}

-/>;You must proxy resolvers through your backend
+Resolvers must proxy through your backend.

 export async function POST(req: Request) {